What makes it tough to get a claim for your rib fractures?

 • Surgery: In extreme cases, if the lungs are punctured, surgery will be done to remove the blood clot or the air in the chest cavity.
 In rare cases, metal plates are used to stabilize the broken ribs.

-With the help of an exemplary personal injury attorney, you can evaluate the pain and suffering you have undergone due to the rib fractures and can proceed with your claim.
+With the help of an exemplary personal injury attorney, you can evaluate the pain and suffering you have undergone due to the rib fractures and proceed with your claim.
 Like all the other personal injury claims, you can claim your general and special losses.
 General damages refer to the non-economic damages like

 • Pain and suffering: The extreme pain experienced in every breath is valued.